rjsamson/Stackfooter/README.md

 Right now Stackfooter implements all of the base Stockfighter API (the GM API is not supported).
 Documentation for the Stockfighter API can be found here: [https://starfighter.readme.io](https://starfighter.readme.io).
 Currently there is no position tracking, but a settlement desk will hopefully be implemented soon.
+Everything is in-memory at this point so there's no need for a DB backing things (yet).

 ## How do I use it?